hjmmc/simple-json-cache/README.md

 var config = this.sjc.newObject({a:'aaa',b:[1,2,3]},'config') //auto load data from localStorage['jsc_config']
 config.a='sdsasa'  //auto save data to localStorage['jsc_config']
 config.b[1]++  //auto save data to localStorage['jsc_config']

+//but
+config.newProto='newProto' //this will do nothing when you add a new proto in object config.save() //you must invoke save method to save json data
 ```